Department Head, Sociology

 SOCI 5003 – 001: Teaching Sociology

-Her most recent book is Subaltern Movements in India: The Gendered Geography of struggle Against Neoliberal Development (Routledge 2016).
-Based on nine months of ethnographic research, funded by Fulbright Hays Faculty Research Abroad Fellowship, she analyzes three subaltern movements by adivasis (indigenous people), farmers, and fishers against “development by dispossession.”
-She shows that the movements succeeded because of the deepening of democracy in India, albeit in tandem with coercive state initiatives, but gender remains a challenge for the movements, the state, and social theory.
-Drawing upon innovative perspectives in social-legal studies, critical geography, and feminist studies she defines several new concepts to show how ongoing relationships among various local fields of protest enabled activists and advocates to use legalism from below to exploit the changing legal architecture of the Indian state and to win substantial victories for subaltern groups.
+Her last book, Subaltern Movements in India: The Gendered Geography of struggle Against Neoliberal Development (Routledge 2016) analyzed three subaltern movements by adivasis (indigenous people), farmers, and fishers against “development by dispossession.”
+She showed how the movements succeeded because of the deepening of democracy in India, albeit in tandem with coercive state initiatives, but gender remains a challenge for the movements, the state, and social theory.
+Drawing upon innovative perspectives in social-legal studies, critical geography, and feminist studies she showed how ongoing relationships among various local fields of protest enabled activists and advocates to use legalism from below to exploit the changing legal architecture of the Indian state to win substantial victories for subaltern groups.
 Her other books include Gender, Family, and Law in a Globalizing Middle East and South Asia (co-edited with Ken Cuno, Syracuse University Press, 2010) and Gender and the Politics of Possibilities: Rethinking Globalization (Rowman and Littlefield, 2008) and (co-edited with Nancy Naples) Women’s Activism and Globalization: Linking Local Struggles to Transnational Politics (Routledge 2002).

-As a scholar activist, she has been involved in advocacy and activism around social and gender justice issues at the United Nations, as SWS’s Representative to its Economic and Social Council, at the World Social Forum, and US Social Forum, among other sites.
-She serves on the Everywoman Everywhere Committee, https://everywoman.org, that has launched a Global Treaty on Violence Against Women.
+As a scholar activist, she has been involved in advocacy and activism around social and gender justice issues at the United Nations, as SWS’s representative to its Economic and Social Council, at the World Social Forum, and US Social Forum.
+Since 2017 she has served on the Everywoman Everywhere’s Global Treaty to End Violence Against Women.